ScottProgrammer88/ClinicAppScheduler/README.md

 - **Appointment Scheduling:** Allows users to book, update, and cancel appointments using a desktop interface.
 - **Patient Management:** Manage patient details and view appointment history.
-- **Doctor Management:** Track and manage doctors' schedules and availability.
 - **User-Friendly Interface:** Simple and intuitive Windows Forms interface for ease of use.
 - **Database Integration:** Uses a local or remote database to store and retrieve appointment and patient data.